 One of the top priorities when running your podcast is making it easily discoverable both on Podcast platforms, and on search engines.
-While we use the term Podcast SEO (Search Engine Optimization) we will really explore two different topics in this article:
+No one wants to get 0 downloads after all the hard work involved in planning, producing, recording and editing a podcast.
+SEO (Search Engine Optimization) is one of the most powerful ways you can make your podcast more sustainable and reach a wider audience.
+While we often use the term Podcast SEO we will really explore two different topics around it in this article:

 - First, your podcast website’s SEO performance on search engines across the Internet.

-Let’s dive right into our first topic – podcast website SEO.
+Let’s dive right into our first topic – your podcast website SEO.

-In a previous article, we already covered the main reasons why you really need to create a website for your podcast.
+In a previous article, we covered the main reasons why you really need to create a website for your podcast.
 It’s not only important to have a website to offer more types of contents to your audience.
-It would also allow you to take control of your brand, help spread the word in a better way, and get organic traffic to your site from search engines.
+It would also allow you to take control of your brand, increase your podcast’s legitimacy, and help spread the word in a better way.
+Most importantly, you’ll eventually be able to get direct organic traffic (from SEO) to your website from search engines like Google, Bing and others.

-If your podcast “lives” only on the open platforms (podcast apps or directories, social media etc.) – you are not in control of your brand and audience.
+If your podcast is only available on the open platforms (podcast apps or directories, social media etc.) – you are not in control of your brand and audience.

-When someone Googles the name of your podcast, they would better find your site at the #1 position rather than a result in a platform or website you don’t own.
-This all sounds nice and easy, of course, but two questions that come up are –
+When someone Googles the name of your podcast, they would better find your site at the top position rather than a result in a platform or website you don’t own.
+Having your website rank at (or near) the top is important for many reasons, and you don’t want to “give credit” to 3rd party platforms that are distributing your podcast.
+This all sounds nice and easy, of course, but a few questions may come up –

 - What is the best & fastest way to create a podcast website? (regardless of if you have experience with creating websites or not)